mailjet/api-documentation/guides/_event-api.md

 - blocked : true if this bounce leads to the recipient being blocked
 - hard_bounce : true if error was permanent
-- error_related_to : see error table
+- error_related_to : see [error table](#possible-values-for-errors)
 - error : see [error table](#possible-values-for-errors)
+- comment : the raw SMTP error code, including descriptions of the reason for the bounce

 <aside class="notice">
 NOTICE: If you consider using this event to modify the status of your recipient subscription or viability , please take into account the value of the <code>hard_bounce</code> and <code>error</code> property.
 All bounce events may not have the same level of importance.